-Town in some areas feel that the Council does not listen to them.
-Refusals to have matters considered Committee may reinforce this view but evidence demonstrates 87% alignment.

-That a focus around economic growth could be seen as detrimental to the built and natural environment of Shropshire

-The focus will be around "sustainable" economic growth and by its nature that will be development that improves the economic, social and environmental conditions of the area in accordance with paragraph 187 of Planning the National Policy Framework
+• Currently Parish and Town Councils in some areas feel that the Council does not listen to them.
+Refusals to have matters considered by Committee may reinforce this view but evidence demonstrates 87% alignment.
+That a focus around economic growth could be seen as detrimental to the built and natural environment of Shropshire The focus will be around "sustainable" economic growth and by its nature that will be development that improves the economic, social and environmental conditions of the area in accordance with paragraph 187 of the National Planning Policy Framework